-- A. Have been a resident for three years; - B. For a minimum of one year, at least one adult family member is enrolled in an economic self-sufficiency program or is working at least thirty-five (35) hours per week, the adult family members are 62 years of age or older or are disabled or are the primary care givers to others with disabilities; - C. Adult members who are required to perform community service have been current in these responsibilities since the inception of the requirement or for one year which ever is less;
+- A. Have been a resident for three years; - B. For a minimum of one year, at least one adult family member is enrolled in an economic self-sufficiency program or is working at least thirty-five (35) hours per week, the adult family members are 62 years of age or older or are disabled or are the primary care givers to others with disabilities.
+Family Self-Sufficiency Participants Transfer to Other Public Housing locations or the Section 8 Housing Choice Voucher Program Transfers will be considered for Family Self-Sufficiency (FSS) Program Participants who are in good standing under the FSS Program and who have made meaningful and substantial progress toward the goals contained in their Contract of Participation (COP) and Individual Training and Services Plan (ITSP), as determined by SCCHA.
+A transfer to another public housing location or the Section 8 Housing Choice Voucher Program (HCVP) will be considered by SCCHA.
+Such transfers will be offered / executed at the sole discretion of the SCCHA, requiring the approval of the Executive Director based upon the input of the FSS Program Coordinator, the Property Manager, and Department Director(s).

-- D. The family is current in the payment of all charges owed the St. Clair County Housing Authority and has not paid late rent for at least one year; - E. The family passes a current housekeeping inspection and does not have any record of housekeeping problems during the last year; - F. The family has not materially violated the lease over the past two years by disturbing the peaceful enjoyment of their neighbors, by engaging in criminal or drug-related activity, or by threatening the health or safety of residents or Housing Authority staff. - G. The family demonstrates the capacity to perform basic home and yard care.
+- C. Adult members who are required to perform community service have been current in these responsibilities since the inception of the requirement or for one year whichever is less; - D. The family is current in the payment of all charges owed the St. Clair County Housing Authority and has not paid late rent for at least one year; - E. The family passes a current housekeeping inspection and does not have any record of housekeeping problems during the last year; - F. The family has not materially violated the lease over the past two years by disturbing the peaceful enjoyment of their neighbors, by engaging in criminal or drug-related activity, or by threatening the health or safety of residents or Housing Authority staff. - G. The family demonstrates the capacity to perform basic home and yard care.